 A. USGS Programs.

-(1) The USGS is to ensure that its diving policy is wholly consistent with OSHA requirements specified in 29 CFR 1910, Subpart T (Commercial Diving Operations), as amended and Appendix B (Guidelines for Scientific Diving) to that standard.
+(1) The USGS ensures that its diving policy is wholly consistent with OSHA requirements specified in 29 CFR 1910 Subpart T (Commercial Diving Operations) as amended and Appendix B (Guidelines for Scientific Diving) to that standard.

-(2) The USGS will establish and maintain an active diving safety program.
-The program shall include provisions for the establishment of USGS Diving Control Board (DCB).
-The Board will meet or exceed the requirements in 29 CFR 1910, Subpart T, Appendix 1 (see 28.2.A of this chapter) and provides administrative oversight of the USGS diving safety program to ensure compliance with OSHA, Departmental and Bureau requirements.
+(2) The USGS establishes and maintains an active diving safety program.
+The program shall include provisions for the establishment of the Dive Safety Board.
+The Dive Safety Board meets or exceeds the requirements in 29 CFR 1910 Subpart T Appendix B and provides administrative oversight of the diving safety program to ensure compliance with OSHA, DOI, and USGS requirements.

-(3) USGS organizations that conduct or participate in diving activities included in exemptions authorized under 29 CFR 1910.401(a)(2) will ensure that such activities are conducted in strict accordance with these exemptions.
-For diving activities conducted under the OSHA exemptions, the USGS will develop appropriate operational safety requirements to ensure that equivalent or greater safety precautions are instituted (see 27.3.E(1) and 1.F of this chapter).
-These measures shall be reviewed and approved by the USGS Diving Control Board.
+(3) Organizations that conduct or participate in diving activities included in exemptions authorized under 29 CFR 1910.401(a)(2) shall ensure that such activities are conducted in strict accordance with these exemptions.
+For diving activities conducted under the OSHA exemptions, operational safety requirements are established to ensure that equivalent or greater safety precautions are instituted.
+These measures are reviewed and approved by the Dive Safety Board.

 (1) Complete a course and be certified by a nationally recognized dive program/agency.
-The training, as a minimum, will meet the requirements of this section.
-The USGS will establish additional training requirements as necessary to ensure that divers are qualified to safely perform their mission.
+The training, as a minimum, shall meet the requirements of this section.
+The USGS establishes additional training requirements as necessary to ensure that divers are qualified to safely perform their mission.

-(2) Take a drug test administered in accordance with 370 DM 792.9 and 792.10 for which a negative drug test is received prior to appointment.
-Once employed, the diver will be subject to the DOI’s random drug testing program.
+(2) Take a drug test administered in accordance with 370 DM 792.9 and 370 DM 792.10 for which a negative drug test is received prior to appointment.
+Once employed, the diver shall be subject to the DOI’s random drug testing program.

-(3) Undergo a periodic diving medical examination to determine individual’s fitness to dive.
-Guidance on medical examinations for underwater divers can be found in the Department of the Interior Occupational Medicine Program Handbook located at http://www.doi.gov/safetynet/information/general/medical/DOI Handbook 2009Final.pdf .
+(3) Undergo a periodic diving medical examination to determine individual’s fitness to dive, as specified in the USGS Dive Safety Manual.
+Guidance on medical examinations for underwater divers can be found in the DOI Occupational Medicine Program Handbook.

-(4) Complete a cardiopulmonary resuscitation (CPR) course, comparable to American Red Cross (ARC) or American Heart Association (AHA) Adult CPR, and a nationally recognized first aid course, taught by the ARC or AHA.
+(4) Complete a cardiopulmonary resuscitation (CPR) course, comparable to American Red Cross (ARC), Divers Alert Network or American Heart Association (AHA) Adult CPR, and a nationally recognized first aid course, taught by the ARC or AHA.
 Certifications must be current at the time of dive.
 Further emergency medical service training in diving-related subjects and oxygen administration is recommended.

 (5) Make a minimum of 12 logged dives in 12 months with at least one dive in 6 months.
 The minimum requirements for a dive are use of an underwater breathing system by the diver and at least a 10-minute surface interval since the previous dive.
-Consecutive no-decompression dives with less than a 10-minute surface interval will be considered as a single dive.
+Consecutive no-decompression dives with less than a 10-minute surface interval are considered a single dive.

 (6) Complete a minimum of 40 hours of diving-related training over any 3-year period.

 C. Equipment Inspection.
-All diving equipment used by a diver must be professionally inspected on an annual basis according to OSHA, industry, and/or manufacturers’ standards.
+All diving equipment used by a diver must be professionally inspected according to OSHA, industry, and (or) manufacturers’ standards.

-(1) All equipment used in any diving operation, regardless of ownership, shall be well maintained, complete and in proper order, and be thoroughly tested according to industry and/or OSHA requirements prior to any dive operation.
+(1) Equipment used in any diving operation, regardless of ownership, shall be maintained in proper order and be tested according to industry and (or) OSHA requirements prior to any dive operation.